Celayix Home » How to Prevent Workplace Violence in Healthcare

 Record Keeping and Program Evaluation

-A critical component of workplace violence prevention programmes is accurate and complete documentation.
-Facility managers should keep records of dangers, assaults, injuries, and illnesses, remedial measures taken, and staff training, all of which can assist employers in identifying patterns and trends and developing solutions to recurring problems.
+A critical component of workplace violence prevention programs is accurate and complete documentation.
+Facility managers should keep records of dangers, assaults, injuries, illnesses, remedial measures, and staff training.
+This can assist employers in identifying patterns and trends and developing solutions to recurring problems.

-Including these aspects in a violence prevention programme takes time and organizational support.
-It is critical for every healthcare professional working for an institution that lacks a comprehensive programme to demand change.
-However, another option is available if any employee is hesitant to quit the firm and is prepared to battle this matter.
+Including these aspects in a violence prevention program takes time and organizational support.
+It is critical for every healthcare professional working for an institution that lacks a comprehensive program to demand change.
+However, another option is available if any employee hesitates to quit the firm and is prepared to battle this matter.

 Workplace Prevention Strategies for Nurses